Gateway School

 The Gateway School is an independent school on the Upper West Side of Manhattan serving children ages 5–14 with learning disabilities.
 It currently enrolls approximately 180 students.

-Gateway students typically have had difficulty in mainstream classrooms due to a language-based learning disability (dyslexia, expressive and receptive language delays, reading and writing disorders); attention deficit hyperactivity disorder; and/or executive function disorder.
+Gateway students typically have difficulty in mainstream classrooms due to a language-based learning disability (dyslexia, expressive and receptive language delays, reading and writing disorders); attention deficit hyperactivity disorder; and/or executive function disorder.

 History

 The Gateway School of New York was established in 1965 by Elizabeth Freidus and Claire Flom.
 Freidus was an educator at Columbia University Teachers College; Claire Flom was the mother of Gateway's first student.
 The initial class consisted of five students in a space rented from Madison Avenue Presbyterian Church on Manhattan's Upper East Side.
 The school remained in this location for 36 years.

 In 2001, Gateway moved into a converted brownstone at 236 Second Avenue near Union Square.
 With the decision to add a Middle School to the existing Lower School, Gateway began searching for an even larger building, and it debuted its current home on West 61st Street, near Lincoln Center, in 2008.

-In the 2015-2016 school year, Gateway celebrated its 50th anniversary.
+In the 2024-2025 school year, Gateway celebrated its 60th anniversary.